 There’s a viewing platform at the trailhead that’s wheelchair and stroller accessible, offering great views of the falls.
 There’s also a short, relatively easy paved trail that arcs down to the falls and dives behind the tumbling waterfall, exploring a small cave and catching some breezy mist from the falls.
 It’s a fun, kid-friendly hike – and on hot summer days, you’ll likely catch some cold spray to help tame the summertime heat.

-Dry Falls is one in a series of falls on the Cullasaja River in the Nantahala National Forest.
+The waterfall is one in a series of falls on the Cullasaja River in the Nantahala National Forest.
 It’s an easy-access waterfall located just off US Highway 64 between Franklin and Highlands, North Carolina.
 The drive to the waterfall is a scenic one, twisting and arcing through the Cullasaja Gorge.
-And while it’s not long, the hike is worthwhile, with a trek through a scenic, rocky forest, plentiful views of a spectacular waterfall, and the awesome experience of walking behind Dry Falls.
+And while it’s not long, the hike is worthwhile, with a trek through a scenic, rocky forest, plentiful views of a spectacular waterfall, and the awesome experience of walking behind the falls.

 Dry Falls near Highlands, NC: the hike

-The hike departs the signed trailhead at the Dry Falls parking area just off US 64 north of Highlands (view maps and driving directions).
+The adventure begins at a signed trailhead just off US 64 north of Highlands (view maps and driving directions).
 The paved trail descends stairs, dropping elevation towards the waterfall and trailing to the north.
 A tall, chiseled rock outcrop covered in vibrant green moss and gray, crusty lichen borders the right side of the trail.

 The hike makes a sharp turn, veering south and following the Cullasaja River upstream.
-The Dry Falls waterfall is in full view, dead ahead: the river dives over an extended rock outcrop in multiple streams of wispy white.
+The enormous waterfall is suddenly in full view, as the river dives over an extended rock outcrop in multiple streams of wispy white.
 The trail arcs behind the falls, catching spray from the waterfall (and likely a few drops) – and a unique view from a shallow cave behind the waterfall.